NayanaVarkala/Smart-Text-Summarization/README.md

 Quickly generate concise, meaningful summaries from large text inputs.
 Save time and boost your productivity!

-📖 Overview

-Smart Text Summarization is a web-based application designed to instantly distill the core message from lengthy documents and articles.
-By leveraging powerful Python libraries, the app allows users to input various file types or web URLs, customize the desired summary length, and receive an accurate, focused output.
+This web application instantly generates concise, accurate summaries from large text, documents, or URLs.
+Leveraging powerful Python libraries, it handles diverse inputs (PDF, DOCX) and lets you customize the summary length for maximum productivity.

-The user interface features a clean, responsive, and visually engaging design (currently using a modern Teal and Cyan theme) ensuring a great experience on both desktop and mobile devices.
+The user interface, built using HTML and styled with Tailwind CSS, features a clean, responsive, and visually engaging design (currently using a modern Teal and Cyan theme) ensuring a great experience on both desktop and mobile devices.

 ✨ Features